funkyNet/nessus-training/README.md

 ## Access
-Nessus can be found @ localhost:8843
+Nessus can be found @ https://localhost:8834
+Our vulnerable WebApp can be found @ localhost:8835

 ## Usage example
 Once this is running, try...